Do it online

 You may also be interested in Landlord Accreditation which offers similar benefits.

 This is a general guide giving landlords the basic information that they need to manage rented accommodation.
-Copies are available from our office, or they can be downloaded below.

 This is a scheme for bringing empty homes back into use.
 Properties are managed for landlords by Tamar Housing Association for a fixed period, providing a guaranteed rent.
 More details of HouseLet are available on our empty homes pages.